Frenet Immersed Finite Element Spaces on Triangular Meshes: Numerical Experiments

 Here, the penalty parameter $\sigma_e$ is set to be:

-Figure \ref{fig: sol gen p1-p4 1-10} demonstrates the convergence of the DG-IFE solution $u_h$ to the interface problem by GC-IFE basis via the general construction.
-The performance of reconstructed basis $\{\lambda_j^{(1)}\}$ and $\{\lambda_j^{(2)}\}$ is very similar and is therefore omitted.
-These numerical results demonstrate that the DG IFE solutions produced with all three bases achieve the expected convergence orders in both the $L^2$ norm and $H^1$ norm for low polynomial degrees ($m \le 4$).
+where $\beta_{\max} = \max\{\beta^+,\beta^-\}$ and $\beta_{\min} = \min\{\beta^+,\beta^-\}$.
+In Figures \ref{fig: sol RA2 p1-p3 1-10} and \ref{fig: sol RA2 p4-p7 1-10}, we present the convergence of SIPDG solutions using IFE bases from Reconstruction Approach 2.
+The performance of IFE basis from Reconstruction Approach 1 is very similar and is therefore omitted.
+These numerical results demonstrate that the DG solutions constructed with all three bases achieve the expected convergence orders in both the $L^2$ and $H^1$ norms.

-For higher-degree cases, e.g., $p \geq 5$, the convergence behavior of the DG-IFE solution on a finer mesh, i.e., $h_{max} = 1/60$, will deteriorate.
-Since the magnitude of the error in numerical solutions is around $10^{-12}$ or below, we think this behavior is attributed to finite-precision arithmetic and round-off errors.
-Hence, we report the convergence of the DG solution obtained with GC-IFE bases on coarser meshes in Figures \ref{fig: sol gen p1-p4 1-10} and \ref{fig: sol p5-p6 1-10}.
-Overall, our numerical experiments indicate that the reconstructed bases exhibit more robust performance compared with the general construction.
+The computational results using general construction are also similar for low-order polynomials ($m\le 6$).
+For higher-degree approximation (e.g. $m=7$), we report the convergence of the DG solutions generated from all three bases in Figure \ref{fig: sol 1-10 7}.
+Again, the reconstructed bases exhibit more robust performance compared with the general construction.